ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 This document specifies a uniform rule that congestion control algorithms MUST apply and provides a recommendation that congestion control implementations ought to follow.

-When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, senders using a congestion controlled transport protocol:
+When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, the following rules apply for senders using a congestion controlled transport protocol:

 1. The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started or restarted.
 Thereafter when the FlightSize is updated, the sender updates maxFS: